Shashankav18/Web-Scraping-Largest-Companies-by-Revenue/README.md

 ```
 /largest-companies-by-revenue-scraper
 │
-├── main.py                         # Python script for scraping and saving data
+├── main.ipynb                         # Python script for scraping and saving data
 ├── requirements.txt                 # Dependencies used
 │
 ├── data/